 OPD +/-10% is one of a number of legislative changes intended to transform the supply and delivery of medicines that were envisaged in the 2019, 5-year deal agreed between Department of Health and Social Care (DHSC) and NHS England (NHSE).
 The new OPD flexibilities, where they may apply, aim to support increased patient safety by improving patient access to safety information that is included in a medicine's original packaging.
-DHSC's OPD consultation document also states that "by allowing community pharmacies to dispense medicines in their original packs, we believe OPD will help them to become more efficient and to free up their time for other tasks such as providing clinical services to patients" by allowing community pharmacies to dispense medicines in their original packs, we believe of their time for other tasks such as providing clinical services to patients" by allowing community pharmacies to dispense medicines in their original packs, we believe of their time for other tasks such as providing clinical services to patients.
+DHSC's OPD consultation document also states that "by allowing community pharmacies to dispense medicines in their original packs, we believe OPD will help them to become more efficient and to free up their time for other tasks such as providing clinical services to patients" by allowing community pharmacies to dispense medicines in their original packs, we believe OPD will help them to become more efficient and to free up their time for other tasks such as providing clinical services to patients".